Did Mama June Find Love With Another Woman After Drastic Weight Loss?

 Shannon was present during the announcement and Lauryn declared that “she is gay too!
 June is gay, too!”

-Shannon quickly explained that she was, indeed, bisexual, and that she has had sexual encounters with other women.
+Shannon quickly explained that she was, indeed, bisexual and that she has had sexual encounters with other women.
 She hasn’t, however, been in a formal relationship with a girl, saying, “I played in the minors but never went pro.”

 Lauryn and Shannon aren’t the only members of the family who aren’t straight.
 Alana’s uncle, Lee “Uncle Poodle” Thompson is gay and is an active advocate in the LGBT community.